-Applications are open for Ocean Conservation Leaders, a new virtual leadership program that encourages teen activism and action to find solutions to today’s most challenging conservation-related issues, including climate change.
+Applications are open for Ocean Advocacy Collective, a new virtual leadership program that encourages teen activism and action to find solutions to today’s most challenging conservation-related issues, including climate change.
 This program fills a critical void in high school afterschool programs that are currently on hold due to the pandemic.
-Ocean Conservation Leaders allows high school youth to connect around their passion for ocean conservation, build a national network and gain important career development skills.
+Ocean Advocacy Collective allows high school youth to connect around their passion for ocean conservation, build a national network and gain important career development skills.

 “With so many critical afterschool programs on hold during the pandemic, we are excited to provide this exciting new opportunity for high school youth to connect around their passions for ocean conservation and build a national network to amplify their voices and actions,” says Karina Abou-Chakra, Marine Science Educator at The Marine Mammal Center.

 We hope to build a community of leaders that will support one another after this program as they navigate protecting our ocean.